Auto ptr: Semantics

 This code will print a NULL address for the first auto_ptr object and some non-NULL address for the second, showing that the source object lost the reference during the assignment (=).
-The raw pointer i in the example should not be deleted, as it will be deleted by the auto_ptr that owns the reference.
-In fact, new int could be passed directly into x, eliminating the need for i.
+The raw pointer a in the example should not be deleted, as it will be deleted by the auto_ptr that owns the reference.
+In fact, new int could be passed directly into x, eliminating the need for a.

 Notice that the object pointed by an auto_ptr is destroyed using operator delete; this means that you should only use auto_ptr for pointers obtained with operator new.
 This excludes pointers returned by malloc/calloc/realloc, and pointers to arrays (because arrays are allocated by operator new[] and must be deallocated by operator delete[]).

 Because of its copy semantics, auto_ptr may not be used in STL containers that may perform element copies in their operations.